DanielaNovoa15/METRISK/README.md

 2. **Navigate through the interface using the tabs to analyze risk scenarios.**

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for more details.